leonardo-simeone/borrador/README.md

 * To choose the colors for the site, I used [ColorSpace](https://mycolor.space/?hex=%23222219&sub=1)
 * The images I used across the site, I took from [Pexels.com](https://www.pexels.com/search/pc%20gaming/) and from [Wallpaperaccess.com](https://wallpaperaccess.com/world-of-warcraft-logo).
 * The iframe video, I took from the [GamesGround](https://www.youtube.com/channel/UCHKOktRMLNdhRSqL_DWwgKA) YouTube channel which I own.

-## Thanks

-* Firstly I want to thank my mentor Tim, his support has been fundamental in the overall conclusion of this project.
-He made the right suggestions and put me on the right track to achieve the end result, I can only give him a 10 out of 10.
-* I want to thank my cohort facilitator Kasia, her dedication and support have been amazing from the start.
-* I want to thank last but not least, Code Institute for providing me with easy to understand knowledge which allowed me achieve this first milestone.